LamAnnieV/Deployment_03/README.md

 # Purpose

-Automate the Build, Test, and Deploy stages.
+Automate Build, Test and Deploy URL Shortener Application in Stages

 Previously, the URL Shortener was manually deployed using AWS Elastic Beanstack.
-This deployment, AWS Beanstalk CLI and GitHub Webhook is used to automate the Build, Test and Deployment of the URL Shortner.
+This deployment, AWS Beanstalk CLI is used to automate the Deploy Stage and and GitHub Webhook is fully automate Jenkins "Run Build".

-## Step #1 Map out the Deployment
+## Step #1 Map Out the Deployment

 [Deployment Flowchart](Images/Deployment_Pipeline.png)